 Tie a brightly colored cloth to the antenna or place a cloth at the top of a rolled up window to signal distress.
 At night, keep the dome light on if possible.
 It only uses a small amount of electricity and will make it easier for rescuers to find you.

 Make sure the exhaust pipe isn't clogged with snow, ice or mud.
 A blocked exhaust could cause deadly carbon monoxide gas to leak into the passenger compartment with the engine running.

-Page 6 of 7 - Use whatever is available to insulate your body from the cold.
+Use whatever is available to insulate your body from the cold.
 This could include floor mats, newspapers or paper maps.